nicholas-johnson/nicholasjohnson.com/src/pages/ruby-course/extend-and-include.md

     Hamster.extend PetSkills
 ```

-%p If you extend a class, you create a class method.
+If you extend a class, you create a class method.

 ```js
     h = Hamster.new